 - Insurance products – Mr Woolard said, "[w]e expect all firms to be clear and not misleading whenever they communicate and be fair and professional in how they deal with their customers."
 Insurance providers should make consumers aware of the scope of their cover and any exemptions, with information "on firms' websites in a clear, concise way".
 The FCA has provided specific information for consumers and expectations of firms.
 Further, the FCA published a 'Dear CEO' letter on 15 April 2020, to insurance firms reminding them of the essential service they provide to customers and the need for clear, accurate and timely information being provided.
 It encouraged firms to assess and settle claims quickly, including part payment of a claim, and reminded firms of the option to use the Financial Ombudsman Service (FOS) for faster decisions in some cases.
 On 29 June 2020, the FCA provided further guidance on handling consumer claims and refund requests.
 Insurers must treat customers fairly and take into account that this a stressful time for customers.
 The FCA has stated that regulated firms can agree a convention to work together to settle claims efficiently without having a negative impact on consumers.
 Further, on 31 July 2020, the FCA published a consultation aimed at credit and debit card firms and insurance providers, with guidance on handling cancellations and refunds enquires and claims from consumers.
 The FCA requests all comments by 13 August 2020.
 On 4 September 2020, the FCA published a 'Dear CEO' letter addresses to personal and commercial insurance intermediaries.
 The FCA re-emphasised the key messages in a statement updated on 17 April 2020, namely that firms should have sound management of their financial resources and plan ahead including maintaining up-to-date wind-down plans.
 As many of the key harms that the FCA has seen in this sector are directly linked to poor governance and controls, the FCA will prioritise supervisory work against: (i) ineffective governance; (ii) incentive arrangements that do not support a positive conduct culture; and (iii) business models which provide poor control over sales and renewals and conflicts of interest including through appointed representatives.

 - Business interruption (BI) insurance – on 1 May 2020, the FCA announced its intention to seek a judgment from the courts to resolve some contractual uncertainty in BI insurance policies.
 The resulting BI insurance test case was brought before the High Court with the eight day hearing ending on 30 July 2020 (see our detailed article here).
 The FCA also provided some general guidance and expectations of general insurance firms.
 It expects them to still meet their obligations when handling claims and any complaints.
 In the judgment published on 15 September 2020, the High Court found in favour of the arguments advanced for the policyholders by the FCA on the majority of the key issues.
 Following the publication of the judgment, the FCA has updated the page dedicated to business interruption insurance and published a further update on the appeals process on 2 October 2020 (see our article and webinar for a detailed analysis of the judgment).
-In a 'Dear CEO' letter published on 19 September 2020, the FCA stated that it is critical that the judgement results in insurers paying valid and successful claims in full at the earliest possible date to support business and consumers during the current situation.
+In a 'Dear CEO' letter published on 19 September 2020, the FCA stated that it is critical that the judgment results in insurers paying valid and successful claims in full at the earliest possible date to support business and consumers during the current situation.
 The FCA further added that where insurers are not meeting the expectations set out in the judgment, the FCA will use the full range of regulatory tools and powers to ensure that they do so.
 On 2 November 2020, the FCA updated its webpage to announce that the Supreme Court has granted permission to appeal the High Court judgment of the test case.
 The appeal has been heard from 16 to 19 November 2020.
 The FCA updated its webpage and published the draft transcripts of the appeal hearing.
 The FCA stated that Lord Reed, President of the Supreme Court, recognised the importance of an early judgment for the businesses affected and the Justices will try and provide judgment as quickly as possible.
 On 11 December 2020, the FCA published a short consultation on guidance to help policyholders, insurers and insurance intermediaries in judging how the presence of COVID-19 in a particular area may be proved.
 The FCA would like to issue the guidance as soon as it has the Supreme Court's judgment.
 The draft guidance builds on the High Court’s judgment and is intended to ensure that the process of proving the presence of COVID-19 is made as simple as possible for eligible policyholders.
 This will enable them to receive claim payments as early as possible.
 The closing date for comments on the draft guidance is now closed but for supplemental comments relating to the Supreme Court's judgment handed down on 15 January 2021, the deadline has been extended to 22 January 2021.

 - Insurance and premium finance firms – on 14 May 2020, the FCA published its guidance for insurance and premium finance firms in dealing with customers in temporary financial difficulty.
 Firms should re-assess the risk profile of the consumer, consider if there are better suited alternative products that can be offered, work with the consumer to avoid the need for cancellation of necessary cover and waive associated fees including cancellation fees.
 The measures come into force on 18 May 2020.
 On 11 August 2020, the FCA announced its extension of these temporary measures and published the updated guidance which made some changes, based on market feedback, to the initial measures to clarify its expectations when firms are required to send information to customers under the Consumer Credit Act 1974.
 Firms should continue to consider what options they can offer customers including premium reductions, offering an alternative product, waiving fees and payment deferrals.
 The FCA also published the COVID-19 Premium Finance (No 2) Instrument 2020 (FCA 2020/39) on 6 August 2020, amending rules in the Consumer Credit sourcebook (CONC) to give effect to the updated guidance.

-On 16 October, the FCA published proposals on how firms should continue to seek to help customers who hold insurance and premium finance products and may be in financial difficulty because of COVID-19 after 31 October 2020.
-The FCA has asked for comments on the proposals by Tuesday 20 October.
-If confirmed, the proposals will come into force by 1 November 2020.
+On 16 October, the FCA published draft guidance on how firms should continue to seek to help customers who hold insurance and premium finance products and may be in financial difficulty because of COVID-19 after 31 October 2020.
+The guidance was finalised on 30 October 2020.